SSWConsulting/SSW.Rules.Content/rules/have-a-clear-mission-statement/rule.md

 <!--endintro-->

-A good mission statement can help in three main ways:
+A good mission statement can help in 3 main ways:

 * It provides an outline of how the marketing plan should seek to fulfill your overall goals/mission
 * It provides a means of evaluating and screening your marketing plan; e.g. are your daily marketing decisions consistent with the overall mission